-The local counter fraud specialist also undertakes a work plan to establish whether the organisation is compliant with the national standards for countering NHS fraud, and whether it complies with the requirement for adequate procedures in line with the Bribery Act 2010.
+The local counter fraud specialist undertook a work plan to establish whether the organisation was compliant with the national standards for countering NHS fraud, and whether it complied with the requirement for adequate procedures in line with the Bribery Act 2010.

-The Chief Finance Officer is responsible for ensuring compliance with the NHS Counter Fraud Authority strategy for countering fraud, bribery and corruption and the application of the related NHS Counter Fraud Authority Functional Standards.
+The Chief Finance Officer was responsible for ensuring compliance with the NHS Counter Fraud Authority strategy for countering fraud, bribery and corruption and the application of the related NHS Counter Fraud Authority Functional Standards.

-The CCG undertakes comprehensive risk assessments to identify and manage its fraud, bribery and corruption risks, ensuring that counter fraud activities are prioritised and focussed towards areas of greatest risk.
+The CCG undertook comprehensive risk assessments to identify and manage its fraud, bribery and corruption risks, ensuring that counter fraud activities were prioritised and focused towards areas of greatest risk.

-Our Counter Fraud Service is provided by an accredited Local Counter Fraud Specialist (LCFS) - in 2021/22 our counter fraud service was provided by BDO.
+The CCG's Counter Fraud Service was provided by an accredited Local Counter Fraud Specialist (LCFS) - during the period our counter fraud service was provided by BDO.
 The LCFS works to a risk-based annual plan which has been agreed by the Chief Finance Officer and the Audit Committee.
-The plan is designed around the NHS Counter Fraud Authority's Functional Standards , and compliance with these standards is reported to the Audit Committee on an annual basis.
-The Local Counter Fraud Specialist attends meetings of the Audit Committee to provide updates on progress against the annual work plan and compliance with the Functional Standards.
+The plan is designed around the NHS Counter Fraud Authority's Functional Standards, and compliance with these standards is reported to the Audit Committee on an annual basis.

+The LCFS attended meetings of the Audit Committee to provide updates on progress against the annual work plan and compliance with the Functional Standards.

-All concerns of fraud, bribery and corruption at the CCG are referred to the Local Counter Fraud Specialist and addressed in accordance with the CCG's fraud, bribery and corruption policy.
+All concerns of fraud, bribery and corruption at the CCG were referred to the Local Counter Fraud Specialist and addressed in accordance with the CCG's fraud, bribery and corruption policy.
 The Local Counter Fraud Specialist reports annually on all work undertaken, including the outcome of investigations.